-[cut to Jim and Pam] Jim: Yup.
+[cuts to Jim and Pam before camera] Jim: Yup.
 That’s exactly what we did.
 The Office US: The Cover-Up s6e24, Michael, BBC 2010

 The major advances in speed of communication and ability to interact took place more than a century ago.
 The shift from sailing ships to telegraph was far more radical than that from telephone to email!
 Noam Chomsky

 A hundred years ago, the electric telegraph made possible – indeed, inevitable – the United States of America.
 The communications satellite will make equally inevitable a United Nations of Earth; let us hope that the transition period will not be equally bloody.
 Arthur C Clarke

 In 1884 a Clydebuilt ship headed out of Glasgow and across the Atlantic ocean to Canada to become part of something truly groundbreaking.
 And this is her: the Mackay-Bennett … The creation of an underwater cable network that connected Britain with her future commonwealth for the first time, and in doing so sparked a communication revolution that would change the world for ever.
 Clydebuilt: The Ships that Made the Commonwealth II: CS Mackay-Bennett, BBC 2014

 The real prize was the transatlantic telegraph. ibid.